Why are Ashland, Catlettsburg, and Boyd County required to have a Phase II Storm Water Management Program?

 The six MS4 program elements, termed “minimum control measures,” are outlined below:

-Public Education and Outreach: Distributing educational materials and performing outreach to inform citizens about the impacts polluted storm water runoff discharges can have on water quality.
+Public Education and Outreach: Distributing educational materials and performing outreach to inform citizens about the impacts polluted stormwater runoff discharges can have on water quality.
 Click here to learn more!

 Illicit Discharge Detection and Elimination: Developing and implementing a plan to detect and eliminate illicit discharges to the storm sewer system (includes developing a system map and informing the community about hazards associated with illegal discharges and improper disposal of waste).

-Pollution Prevention/Good Housekeeping: Developing and implementing a program with the goal of preventing or reducing pollutant runoff from municipal operations.
+Pollution Prevention/Good Housekeeping: Developing and implementing a program to prevent or reduce pollutant runoff from municipal operations.
 The program must include municipal staff training on pollution prevention measures and techniques (e.g., regular street sweeping, reduction in the use of pesticides or street salt, or frequent catch-basin cleaning).

 Background on Ashland, Catlettsburg, and Boyd County SWMP

-The Kentucky Transportation Cabinet is also a permittee in the Phase II program and assist local MS$ groups with storm water issues in the various areas of the state.
+The Kentucky Transportation Cabinet is also a permittee in the Phase II program and assists local MS4 groups with stormwater issues in the various areas of the state.

-The SWMP incorporates existing storm water quality related activities and identifies new activities and programs to meet the Phase II storm water program requirements.
-The SWMP identifies the activity, task required, measure goals, and milestone dates for the following MS4 program elements:
+The SWMP incorporates existing stormwater quality-related activities and identifies new activities and programs to meet the Phase II stormwater program requirements.
+The SWMP identifies the activity, the task required, measure goals, and milestone dates for the following MS4 program elements: